fanluo12/LC/Graphs/README.md

 ## 463. Island Perimeter
 Loop through matrix, if matrix[r][c] == 1, result +4.
 If previous row or columns is also 1, then two of them connected would have a overlapped edge, so -2 if these situations

-## 1905.
-Count Sub Islands
-The key of this problem is to count idslands by dfs algorithm, we can use dfs to convert islands to water of grid2.
-It can be splitted to these steps:
-1. If cell of grid1 is water while grid2 not, we need to use dfs to convert islands of grid2 to water since they definately cannot be counted as sub-islands of grid1
-2. Once first filter finised, the left isilands of grid2 are the sub-islands.
-We need to count them with dfs method
-3. Loop through rest grid2, once we find a island, use dfs to mark its connected place as 0 and update count

 ## 1958.
 Check if Move is Legal
 We want to change (r, c) to one color such that this color be a end point of ONE good line(at least 3 cell and two end points colors are same).
 So take (rMove, cMove) fixed, and search 8 directionally with dfs search and once there exists a good line simply return true.
 In dfs search, we need to calculate line length.
 While new row and col in boundaries and update row and col. When grid[new row][new col] is same color with stable point, we check if length greater than 3